+We invest primarily in the equity and, to a lesser extent, in the junior debt tranches of CLOs that own a pool of Senior Secured Loans.
+Our CLO investments may take the form of (i) anchor CLO equity, (ii) risk retention capital, and (iii) equity for loan accumulation facilities or warehouse facilities to high-quality CLO managers.
 The underlying assets of the CLOs that we intend to invest in will be comprised primarily of Senior Secured Loans, and the performance of those loans will be a main driver of the performance of the CLO.
 We intend to invest so as to obtain exposure across a relatively broad range of underlying borrowers, industry sectors, CLO collateral managers, and CLO vintages.
-When we invest in CLOs that are diversified by industry and borrower, we are subject to the risks associated with CLOs and the underlying Senior Secured Loans, including risks related to leveraged credit, default, prepayment and volatility.
-See "Risk Factors - Risks Related to Our Investments."

 We structure our portfolio in such a way as to comply with quarterly diversification requirements applicable to RICs.
 By virtue of our investments in CLOs, which are predominantly collateralized against pools of Senior Secured Loans, we are broadly invested with respect to credit exposure to any one particular industry or borrower, although we have no restrictions on the industry or borrower exposure of the underlying assets and we do not operate as a "diversified" investment company within the meaning of the 1940 Act.
 See "Certain U.S. Federal Income Tax Matters - Taxation as a Regulated Investment Company" for our detailed RIC diversification requirements.